 “I like his songs too, it’s a shame,” wrote another user.
 “But I don’t have any money to go to his concerts anyway.”

 Still others threw their support behind the culture bureau’s decision.
 “Artists in our own country get banned if they do drugs,” wrote one user.
 “So why not foreign artists, too?
 He also wrongly visited the Yasukuni Shrine,” they continued, referring to the controversial shrine in Tokyo commemorating former Japanese imperial soldiers who fought against and occupied China in the early 20th century.
 “I really like his music, too, but in this case the culture bureau is right.”

 Chinese authorities have occasionally prevented high-profile foreign musicians from touring in China, at least temporarily.
 Several artists have been denied permission to perform in the country following evidence of activities that compromise Chinese national interests.
-British rock band Oasis were denied entry to China in 2009 after band member Noel Gallagher was found to have performed at a Free Tibet concert in 1997, while American pop act Maroon 5 were allegedly blacklisted after tweeting a birthday message to the Dalai Lama.
+British rock band Oasis were denied entry to China in 2009 after band member Noel Gallagher was found to have performed at a Free Tibet concert in 1997.

 Editor: David Paulk.